Introduction to Analytics Hub

 As an Analytics Hub user, you can perform the following tasks:

 As an Analytics Hub publisher, you can monetize data by sharing it with your partner network or within your own organization in real time.
 Listings let you share data without replicating the shared data.
 You can build a catalog of analytics-ready data sources with granular permissions that let you deliver data to the right audiences.
-You can also manage subscriptions to your listings.
+You can also manage subscriptions and view the usage metrics for your listings.

 As an Analytics Hub viewer, you can browse through the datasets that you have access to in Analytics Hub and request the publisher to access the shared data.

 As an Analytics Hub administrator, you can create data exchanges that enable data sharing, and then give permissions to data publishers and subscribers to access these data exchanges.

 For more information about Analytics Hub user roles, see Configure Analytics Hub roles.

 Analytics Hub is built on a publish and subscribe model of BigQuery datasets.
 The separation of compute and storage in BigQuery's architecture enables data publishers to share data with as many subscribers as they want without having to make multiple copies of the data.
 Publishers are only charged for data storage, whereas subscribers only pay for queries that run against the shared data.
 The publisher and subscriber workflows in Analytics Hub are explained in detail in the following sections.

 The following diagram describes how publishers interact with Analytics Hub: